8 Stages of new product development with examples

-• Step 1.
-Idea Generation: write down all your ideas under the shower, brainstorm, and use techniques to boost your team’s creativity.
+- Step 1.
+Idea generation: write down all your ideas (don’t filter yet!), brainstorm, and use techniques to boost your team’s creativity.

-• Step 3.
-Product concept testing: find out if your target audience loves the idea as much as you do with direct surveys and assessments.
+- Step 3.
+Product concept testing: find out if what your target audience thinks about your idea with direct surveys and assessments.

-• Step 5.
-Prototyping and development: create a rapid prototype to test the waters and keep perfecting and testing until development.
+- Step 5.
+Prototyping and development: create a rapid prototype or MVP to test the waters and keep perfecting and testing until development.

-• Step 7.
-Commercial launch: time for champagne, but do keep a close eye on what is happening in the market and what people say about your brand.
+- Step 7.
+Commercial launch: keep a close eye on what is happening in the market and what people say about your brand.

 What is the new product development process?